normseth/ci-demo/doc/narrative.md

 ```
 knife data_bag from file creds git_creds.json
 ```
-This is going to spur me create an environment for my CI infrastructure -- not a bad thing, but not something that I'd bothered with, previously.
+This is going to spur me create an environment for my CI infrastructure -- probably a good thing, but not something that I'd bothered with, previously.
 Create the file and then the environment.
 Put the existing VMs into the environment with
 ```
 knife exec -E 'nodes.transform("name:build*") { |n| n.chef_environment("ci") }'
 ```
-Add resource to master recipe to create credential based on the key.
+Add resource to build-master recipe to create credential based on the key.
 Converge the master.

 Looking down the road, I can see I'm going to want to the data bags elsewhere within my CI environment.
 I've previously ignored them with .gitignore -- I don't want the files showing up in GitHib.
 But now I'm going to write them back to the filesystem in their encrypted, JSON-formatted form.
 These files I can then treat as "normal" data bags.
 Comment out --secret-file directive from knife.rb